zombrodo/plan/README.md

 * `CenterRule` for centering the position in its parent,
 * `AspectRule` for maintaining an aspect ratio with itself
 * `ParentRule` for taking the same value as its parent
-* `FullRule` for taking up the same value of its parent, minus an offset
+* `MaxRule` for taking the maximal value from its parent, ie `parent.width` for `x`.
+Optionally, an offset can be added so that it is `parent.width - offset`.

 more advanced users can add their own if they see fit, but we'll leave that for now.